Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New guide `Legals` has been added to list the third party libraries used by the Rainbow CLI.

+- Fix crash when using command `rbw phone`

 ### Rainbow CLI 1.41 (Beta) - May 2018
 ---